 And, as long as you’re looking into your Facebook settings, let’s look at a few more, ok?

 There are three areas of your Facebook account settings that need your regular attention.

-Security: Think of these settings like the locks and alarm system on your house.
+Think of these settings like the locks and alarm system on your house.
 You don’t want unauthorized people to get into your account, and you want want to hear about any attempts.
-Under Login approvals, check the box to require a security code from unknown browsers.
+Under Login approvals, check the box to require Two Factor Authentication.
 This adds a double-lock, like another deadbolt with a separate key.
 Now, whenever you login from any computer or browser other than your norm, after entering your password, you will be asked for another code – one that is delivered to you on your phone.
 This adds a little bit of hassle, but it will stop an intruder dead in their tracks.
 Even if they know your username and password, since they don’t have your phone they won’t know the extra security code.
 Note: you must provide your cell phone number in the Mobile section of your account settings.